DominikGuzei/flawless.css/README.md

 ### Content First, Layout on Top!
 Pure semantic HTML is one of the most important goals I had in mind when designing the Flaw{LESS} CSS Framework, so you can completely divide markup and presentation!
 If you need to change the position of columns there are nice helpers like:

-	// first column in markup -> shift it two column to the right
+	// first column in markup -> shift it 2 columns to the right
 	#my-content {
 		.grid_span(4); // this is 4 columns wide
 		.grid_shift_right(2); // shift 2 cols -> width of sidebar